Eden gets into the swim of new otter habitat

 EDEN — Otters are a lot like those perfect neighbors you’ve always wanted – quiet, hard-working, polite and family-oriented.

-At least that’s how speakers described them here Thursday during a celebration of a new otter sculpture and habitat at the Smith River Greenway.
+At least that’s how speakers described them here during a recent celebration of a new otter sculpture and habitat at the Smith River Greenway.

 “They’re gregarious, friendly and fun to watch,” said Brian Williams, program manager for the Dan River Basin Association.